textpattern/textpattern.github.io/administration/articles-panel.md

 The Search function has two components:

 1. A text field for entering the search query
-2. A drop-down-list to specify which area is to be searched
+2. A drop-down list to specify which area is to be searched

 Query text entered in the textarea will be treated as a *complete phrase* (e.g. "time stamp" will find exactly that.
 Text containing only "time" or "stamp", "time, stamp" or "timestamp" will not be in the results).